-Note: Consult your tay adviser for AMT rates and examplians for children subject to the "kiddle tay" and for a
+Note: Consult your tax advisor for AMT rates and exemptions for children subject to the "kiddie tax" and for estates and trusts.

-art 9 2022 corporate income tax rates
+Chart 9 2023 corporate income tax rates

 Tax rate Type of corporation

 21% C corporation

 21% Personal service corporation

+Tax rate 21%

-Chart 10 rt 10 2022 estate and trust income tax rates
+Chart 10 2023 estate and trust income tax rates

 Tax rate Tax brackets

-10% \$ 0-\$ 2,750
+10% \$ 0-\$ 2,900

-24% \$2,751-\$9,850
+24% \$ 2,901 - \$10,550

-35% \$9,851 - \$13,450
+35% \$10,551 - \$14,450

-37% Over \$13,450
+37% Over \$14,450

 This publication was developed by a third-party publisher and is distributed with the understanding that the publisher and distributor aren't rendering legal, accounting or other professional advice or opinions on specific facts or matters and recommend you consult an attorney, accountant, tax professional, financial advisor or other appropriate industry professional.
 This publication reflects tax law as of Aug.
-31, 2022.
+25, 2023.
 Some material may be affected by subsequent changes in the laws or in the interpretation of such laws.
-Therefore, the services of a legal or tax advisor should be sought before implementing any ideas contained in this publication. © 2022 eeping your tax liability to a minimum is key to your overall financial health.
+Therefore, the services of a legal or tax advisor should be sought before implementing any ideas contained in this publication. © 2023 eeping your tax liability to a minimum is key to your overall financial health.
 Fortunately, there are some tried and true ways to help you achieve that goal.
 Below are tax-reduction strategies for individuals and businesses.
 Check off those that may apply to your situation: